XuHaozhe0204/XuHaozhe0204.github.io/_publications/2025-10-01-paper-title-number-3.md

 ---
-title: "Predicting the Perceived Trustworthiness of Healthcare Short-From Videos: A Deep Neural Point Process–enhanced Multimodal Learning Approach"
+title: "Predicting the Perceived Trustworthiness of Healthcare Short-Form Videos: A Deep Neural Point Process–enhanced Multimodal Learning Approach"
+collection: publications
+layout: single
 ---
 Haozhe XU, Yidong Chai, Yang Liu
 We are pleased to share that this work received the **Best Paper Award** at the *Summer Workshop on AI for Business 2025 (SWAIB 2025)* and was presented at the *China Summer Workshop on Information Management 2025 (CSWIM 2025)*.